 This varied menu offers re-interpreted American classics and an impressive fresh oyster selection.
 If you're not opting for the sustainable seafood, try the burger.

 Globally inspired cuisine for an international airport.
-Dine there morning, noon, or night; but if it's breakfast you're after—elect for the fried egg BLT.
-It's made with local Tender Belly bacon and served with home fries.
-Pair it with the blood orange mimosa.
+Dine there morning, noon, or night; but if it's breakfast you're after—choose the fried egg BLT, made with local Tender Belly bacon and served with home fries, and pair it with the blood orange mimosa.